dsoumay/photon/content/en/docs/administration-guide/managing-packages-with-tdnf/adding-a-new-repository.md

 - The `gpgcheck` setting specifies whether to check the GPG signature.
 The default value is `true`.
 If you enable this setting, set the `gpgkey`.

 - The `repo_gpgcheck` setting allows `tdnf` to verify the signature of a repository metadata before downloading the repository artifacts.
-When `repo_gpgcheck` is set to `1` in the tdnf.conf file, all repositories will be checked for the metadata signatures.
+When `repo_gpgcheck` is set to `1` in the tdnf.conf file, all repositories are checked for the metadata signatures.
 The default value is `0`.
+To use the `repo_gpgcheck` feature, the tdnf `repogpgcheck` plugin must be installed and enabled.
   If a repository has `repo_gpgcheck` enabled,a `repomd.xml.asc` file is downloaded and the API equivalent of `gpg --verify repomd.xml.asc repomd.xml` is done.
 If `repomd.xml.asc` is missing, repository is deactivated.
 If `repomd.xml.asc` fails to verify, the repository is deactivated.
 The public key for verification must be manually installed for the initial implementation.

   Note: Ensure that you have installed `libgcrypt` for this implementation.